What can I use instead of grass for my lawn?

 Clover and moss, once considered weeds in the grass, deserve some consideration.
 Clover creates nitrogen, thus enriching the soil and its attracts bees in abundance – a wonderful thing to have in any garden as they pollinate the vegetables and flowers.
 However, bees and barefoot children are not a good combination so clover is not necessarily a child friendly option.
 Moss on the other hand, is fun for little hands to pick and a good choice for a shady spot where hardly anything else will grow.
 To establish, buy moss plugs (small clumps of moss with the roots intact) plant 15cm apart keep moist while young and the youngsters off until it forms a thick carpet of delicious dark green.

+If you have a shady area in your garden, grass will not thrive.
+It is probably best to think of alternative lawn ideas and plant things that want to grow in the shade.
 Golden creeping Jenny, Lysimacia nummularia ‘Aurea’ can be a nuisance neighbour if it is allowed to spread around a damp garden but if hemmed in with paving, this golden variety makes an eye-catching ground cover feature.
 It requires very little attention other than an occasional light trim with shears.
 Another potential invader, mind-your-own-business, Soleirolia soleirolii, when confined in a small space makes an excellent choice for moist, shaded areas.
 It can tolerate sun or shade, so a great grass substitute for a shaded courtyard, although it can get out of hand.

 Corsican mint, Mentha requienii, is a low-growing alternative to grass that has a calming minty aroma and attractive clusters of bright green leaves It grows happily in full sun or partial shade but can rot in wet conditions.
 Like all mint species, it is invasive and spreads rapidly, so this is another one that requires an enclosed space.